Table of Contents

 The hypophysis is divided into an anterior and posterior lobe, both of which have different origins.
 The anterior lobe (adenohypophysis) stems from the epithelium of Rathke’s pouch (roof of the throat), whereas the posterior lobe (neurohypophysis) forms an eversion of the diencephalon and is allocated to the hypothalamus.

-The two sections also differ in function.
+The 2 sections also differ in function.
 The adenohypophysis is a production site for various hormones (see below), whereas the area of the neurohypophysis merely stores and secretes the hormones produced in the hypothalamus (ADH and oxytocin).

 In terms of a topographical location, the hypophysis is located within the sella turcica and above the sinus sphenoidalis (sphenoidal sinus).
-The sinus sphenoidalis also serves as an operative pathway to tumours in the area of the epiphysis.
+The sinus sphenoidalis also serves as an operative pathway to tumors in the area of the epiphysis.

 Histological structure of the hypophysis